klayrHQ/klayr-core/SNAPCRAFT.md

 ## Run the snap

-At this point, you should be able to run `lisk-core` as if you had installed it with `npm`.
+At this point, you should be able to run `klayr-core` as if you had installed it with `npm`.